Audiometrist: Audiometrist vs. Audiologist

-Uk and Ireland
+UK and Ireland

 In the UK and Ireland Audiometrists generally differ from Audiologists in that they do not require or hold an Academic Degree or Doctorate in Audiology.
 Audiometrists are certified under the British and Irish Society of Hearing Aid Audiologists, the Health and Safety Executive (UK and Ireland) and the Health and Safety Authority (Ireland), and the time period of their training is generally shorter than audiologists.
 Unlike Audiologists, they are not licensed to treat hearing loss with the use of hearing aids.

 Australia and New Zealand

 As in the UK and Ireland, in Australia and New Zealand Audiometrists can receive certified training in audiometric screening.
 However, unlike the UK and Ireland, Audiometrists in Australia can prescribe hearing aids to treat a hearing loss if they complete the appropriate training.

 An Audiometrist can choose to complete either a Certificate IV in Audiometric Assessment (available only as part of an apprenticeship) or a Diploma of Hearing Device Prescription and Evaluation.
 Only Audiometrists who complete the Diploma, and the further training below, are qualified to prescribe and fit hearing aids.

-Upon graduation of their Diploma, Audiometrists may choose to complete two years supervised clinical experience where they are closely supervised and monitored in a wide variety of techniques.
+Upon graduation of their Diploma, Audiometrists must complete two years supervised clinical experience where they are closely supervised and monitored in a wide variety of techniques, this ensures a work ready condition.
 These range from paediatric assessment of clients aged from 3 years to assessment of elderly clients and cover all aspects of screening, diagnostic and prescriptive methods.
 After this time they are permitted to sit a stringent theoretical and practical exam before a panel of industry experts to be declared competent to prescribe and fit hearing aids.
 This is a requirement for an Audiometrist to be a member of a professional body.
+Audiometrists must also comply with a continuing education program which ensures maintenance of clinical skills as technology changes occur.

 An Audiologist, who has completed a degree called "Master of Audiology", is required to complete twelve months of supervised clinical experience and be declared competent to be a member of a professional body.
+The undergraduate degree required prior to completing the Masters does not need to be science or medical based.

 In Australia, the professional bodies for Audiometrists are: